-The objective of reactive capability testing is to improve the transmission system reliability by accurately determining generator and synchronous condenser reactive capability on a regular basis.
+The objective of reactive capability testing isto improve the transmission system reliability by accurately determining generator and synchronous condenser reactive capability on a regular basis.
 PJM requires testing to be coordinated between PJM, the testing facility and the local Transmission Owner's (TO) to ensure that the impact on system operations is minimized.
 Testing is intended to demonstrate reactive capability for those conditions where reactive reserves or voltage control would be required.
+The testing covered in Attachment E is designed to demonstrate useable reactive capability and, unlike real power (MW) capacity testing, not a maximum capability test.
+The testing is intended to demonstrate reactive capability of each facility asmodeled in PJM's EMS, typically at the low-side of the unit step-up transformer, in order to verify operational data used for PJM real-time assessments.
+The testing is not intended to demonstrate reactive capability at the point of interconnection with the PJM transmission system.
+This is consistent with reactive capability reporting specifications outlined in Attachment D of this manual.

 It is the intent of these procedures to align with NERC Reliability Standard MOD-025-2 so separate tests to meet the NERC requirements and the PJM requirements are not needed.
 However, certain differences will remain between M14D, Attachment E and MOD-025-2 to provide continuity with PJM requirements and to provide data for real-time operational needs.